ElektraInitiative/libelektra/doc/help/elektra-glossary.md

   can be used for something else afterwards.

 - **remove**:
-  means that the key/value information in the physical database will be removed permanently.
+  means that the key-value information in the physical database will be removed permanently.